alandonovan/rules_haskell/docs/haskell.rst

 On Ubuntu you can obtain them by installing the following packages. ::

-  build-essential libffi-dev libgmp-dev libtinfo5 libtinfo-dev python
+  build-essential libffi-dev libgmp-dev libtinfo5 libtinfo-dev python3

 On Windows you will need.